 “The ARTC is a 100% owned Government entity.
 The Government has the power to increase funding to allow the ARTC to see our communities’ plans come to life.

-“To limit the scope of the Inland Rail project when such extraordinary amounts have been spent to jump-start our economy after COVID seems to be missing a huge opportunity.
+“To limit the scope of the Better Rail project when such extraordinary amounts have been spent to jump-start our economy after COVID seems to be missing a huge opportunity.

-“With Inland Rail fast-tracked and the North East Rail Line upgrade progressing ahead of schedule, the Government could allocate surplus funding to these works.
+“With Better Rail fast-tracked and the North East Rail Line upgrade progressing ahead of schedule, the Government could allocate surplus funding to these works.

 “I’ve met extensively with local councils and community interest groups from Euroa, Benalla, Glenrowan and Wangaratta.
 They are all united behind this once-in-a-lifetime opportunity to improve these railway precincts and leave a lasting legacy”.